MathijsTak/AI-Creator/README.md

 With this program we try to predict heart failure.

 ## Introduction
+Heart failure is one of the most common causes of death.
+Those affected often aren't aware they are at risk.
+With this program we try to show people whether it is likely that they will develop heart failure or not.

 ## Description of what is already known
 - You know how an AI is trained